kkinnebrew/clementine/README.md

 # Clementine

-Clementine is a rapid development javascript framework for soundly built web applications.
+Clementine is a rapid development javascript library for soundly built web applications.
 It is meant as a tool to develop highly interactive, maintainable applications, giving the developer a pattern for organizing their interaction logic, views, and styles into a library of modular, decoupled components.

 Clementine is now the official release ready version of OrangeUI.